Electrical Design & Build

 Control Cabinet Build

-Here is the back-plate beginning to take shape with fitted components in accordance to the parts-list and refitted into the control cabinet.
+The back-plate is beginning to take shape with fitted components in accordance to the parts-list and refitted into the control cabinet ready for wiring.

 Control Cabinet Build